-282 Before entering the details specific to luminescence dating, let us consider a simple example of two 283 measurements $y_1 = \mu_1 + e_1 + f$ and $y_2 = \mu_2 + e_2 + f$ where μ_1 and μ_2 are fixed measurands and e_1 , e_2 and 284 f are all independent random errors from distributions with mean zero.
-The covariance of y_1 and y_2 is 285 the variance of f (so the off-diagonal elements of the matrix are equal to this variance).
-For each 286 sample, the diagonal element of the corresponding covariance matrix is the sum of all the components 287 of variance for that sample.
-The variety of physical quantities to measure to determine dose rate, and 288 their relationship with the dose rate contributions, will now be discussed with this simple definition in 289 mind.
+Before entering the details specific to luminescence dating, let us consider a simple example of two measurements $y_1 = \mu_1 + e_1 + f$ and $y_2 = \mu_2 + e_2 + f$ where μ_1 and μ_2 are fixed measurands and e_1 , e_2 and f are all independent random errors from distributions with mean zero.
+The covariance of y_1 and y_2 is the variance of f (so the off-diagonal elements of the matrix are equal to this variance).
+For each sample, the diagonal element of the corresponding covariance matrix is the sum of all the components of variance for that sample.
+The variety of physical quantities to measure and determine dose rate, and their relationship with the dose rate contributions, will now be discussed with this simple definition in mind.

-290 5.2.
-Implementation in practice
+5.2 Implementation in practice

-291 First, we detail the series of measurements carried out, and we introduce the corresponding 292 notations for the estimates and associated uncertainties.
-Table 2 summarises all physical units and 293 associated error standard deviations; as a general rule, we assume that all error terms are Gaussian variables with the expected value (mean) equal to zero and a fixed, known standard deviation (see for 294 295 example Eq.
+First, we detail the series of measurements carried out, and we introduce the corresponding notations for the estimates and associated uncertainties.
+Table 2 summarises all physical units and associated error standard deviations; as a general rule, we assume that all error terms are Gaussian variables with the expected value (mean) equal to zero and a fixed, known standard deviation (see for example Eq.
 2 in Combès and Philippe, 2017).
-For clarity, in the following relative standard deviations 296 are described by the letter σ , while absolute standard deviations are denoted by s; moreover, each 297 standard deviation corresponding to random errors (i.e., when the error varies from sample to sample) 298 is identified by the letter i in the subscript.
-The absence of this letter in the subscript indicates that the 299 measurement error affects all samples.
+For clarity, in the following relative standard deviations are described by the letter σ , while absolute standard deviations are denoted by s; moreover, each standard deviation corresponding to random errors (i.e. when the error varies from sample to sample) is identified by the letter i in the subscript.
+The absence of this letter in the subscript indicates that the measurement error affects all samples.

-300 5.2.1.
-Equivalent doses and OSL measurements
+5.2.1 Equivalent doses and OSL measurements

-301 Equivalent doses are determined from OSL measurements performed on a luminescence 302 reader equipped with a radioactive beta source, whose dose rate and associated relative standard deviation of the error, noted $\dot{d}{\rm lab}$ and $\sigma{\rm lab}$, are known.
-There are several ways the latter term can be determined; in its simplest form, it includes the standard deviation of the error on the absolute dose absorbed by the standard reference material (in our case calibration quartz provided by DTU Nutech, cf. Hansen et al., 2015) and an error term due to replicate measurements of several aliquots of this calibration material.
+Equivalent doses are determined from OSL measurements performed on a luminescence reader equipped with a radioactive beta source, whose dose rate and associated relative standard deviation of the error, noted \dot{d}{lab} and σ{lab} , are known.
+There are several ways the latter term can be determined; in its simplest form, it includes the standard deviation of the error on the absolute dose absorbed by the standard reference material (in our case calibration quartz provided by DTU Nutech; see Hansen et al., 2015) and an error term due to replicate measurements of several aliquots of this calibration material.
 Using a large number of measurements repeated in time, as suggested by Hansen et al. (2015), may somewhat complicate the matter, but this goes beyond the scope of the present study.

-310 In practice, regeneration doses are delivered by irradiating the aliquots for a given duration (in 311 s).
-This duration is converted to absorbed energy dose (Gy) by multiplication with the source dose rate 312 (Gy.s-1).
-Strictly speaking, the error on the source dose rate affects all regeneration doses, and so this 313 error term should appear in the dose/luminescence relationship (right side of the directed acyclic 314 graph shown in Fig. 7 of Combès and Philippe, 2017).
-However, it is common practice in the field of luminescence dating to first calculate an equivalent dose in seconds of irradiation for each aliquot, 315 316 then convert this to Gy and calculate an average (or determine another central parameter such as with the CDM), and only then consider σ{lab} .
-This is what led, e.g., Jacobs et al. (2008), to exclude the 317 318 associated standard deviation from the total OSL age uncertainties, to test the assumption of a time 319 gap between two series of ages.
-Here, for simplicity, we take the same route, and hence the relative 320 error on the laboratory source dose rate becomes a relative, systematic error on the equivalent doses.
+In practice, regeneration doses are delivered by irradiating the aliquots for a given duration (in s).
+This duration is converted to absorbed energy dose (Gy) by multiplication with the source dose rate ($Gy s^{-1}$).
+Strictly speaking, the error on the source dose rate affects all regeneration doses, and so this error term should appear in the dose-luminescence relationship (right side of the directed acyclic graph shown in Fig. 7 of Combès and Philippe, 2017).
+However, it is common practice in luminescence dating to first calculate an equivalent dose in seconds of irradiation for each aliquot, then convert this to Gy and calculate an average (or determine another central parameter such as with the CDM), and only then consider σ{lab} .
+This is what led (e.g., Jacobs et al., 2008) to the associated standard deviation being excluded from the total OSL age uncertainties, to test the assumption of a time gap between two series of ages.
+Here, for simplicity, we take the